Black feminism: The Combahee River Collective

-As an organization, they were labeled as troublemakers, and many said they were brainwashed by the man-hating White feminist, that they didn't have their own mind, and that they were just following in the White woman's footsteps.
+As an organization, they were labeled as troublemakers, and many said they were brainwashed by the man-hating White feminist, that they did not have their own mind, and that they were just following in the White woman's footsteps.
 Throughout the 1970s, the Combahee River Collective met weekly to discuss the different issues concerning Black feminists.
 They also held retreats throughout the Northeast from 1977 to 1979 to help "institutionalize Black feminism" and develop an "ideological separation from white feminism".

 As an organization, they founded a local battered women's shelter and worked in partnership with all community activists, women and men, and gay and straight people, playing an active role in the reproductive rights movement.
 The Combahee River Collective ended their work together in 1980 and is now most widely remembered for developing the Combahee River Collective Statement, a key document in the history of contemporary Black feminism and the development of the concepts of identity.
+Given the success of the Combahee River Collective in the fight against racism in Boston, the Organization became a “blueprint” for future Black feminist organizations.

 The National Welfare Rights Organization (NWRO)

-Many Black women fought for their rights to public institutions and benefits, and many were members of The National Welfare Rights Organization.
-The Aid To Dependent Children Program (ADC) has received critiques.
-For example, in the 1960s, eighty five percent of ADC recipients in Philadelphia, Pennsylvania were Black women, and the ADC instituted midnight raids.
+Many Black women fought for their rights to public institutions and benefits, and many were members of The National Welfare Rights Organization (NWRO).
+The NWRO, founded in 1966, was a federation that encompassed many different, locally created welfare organizations.
+When it was created, the NWRO “represented the first major attempt to build a national grassroots movement among welfare mothers”.

+The Aid To Dependent Children Program (ADC) received criticism from welfare rights activists.
+Specifically, in the 1960s, eighty five percent of ADC recipients in Philadelphia, Pennsylvania were Black women, and the ADC instituted midnight raids.
 During midnight raids, authorities inspected the homes of welfare recipients without a warrant, during the middle of the night.
 This resulted in it becoming harder for Black women to receive aid.
-Furthermore, Johnnie Tillmon writes about her intersecting experience of being a Black woman on welfare, and how welfare policies, such as the ADC program, are sexist.
-Tillmon mentions how she is a part of starting the Guaranteed Adequate Income (GAI) plan, under The National Welfare Rights Organization (NWRO).
+Furthermore, Johnnie Tillmon, who served as executive director of the NWRO, writes about her intersecting experience of being a Black woman on welfare, and how welfare policies, such as the ADC program, are sexist.
+Tillmon mentions how she is a part of starting the Guaranteed Adequate Income (GAI) plan, under the NWRO.